emereum/aspnetcore-react-ts-starter-kit/generators/app/templates/README.md

 * Open `src\TemplateProductName.WebClient` with Visual Studio Code
 * Click the TypeScript version at the bottom-right corner of VS Code and choose "Use workspace version"

+## Build and continuous integration server setup

+Run `environments\setup-build-environment.ps1` to prepare a server for building Template Product Name from the command line.

 ## Test and production web server setup

-Run `server\install-iis-aspnetcore-ssh.ps1` to prepare a server for automated deployments and for running ASP.NET Core applications.
+Run `environments\setup-hosting-environment.ps1` to prepare a server for automated deployments and for running ASP.NET Core applications.
 This will install IIS, remove the default website and application pool, install the ASP.NET Core windows hosting bundle, set up OpenSSH with public key authentication and create a public and private key.
 The script can be used to prepare test, staging, or production servers.
 More information can be found within the script.

 ## What's included